AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Blender-like node groups
 - Queue batch processing with mission excel
 - Node tree/workflow presets and node group presets
-- Image previews for models in the various loader nodes
+- Image previews for models in the Load Checkpoint node
 - Can directly input or replace the 3D models in Blender
 - By using composite can output perfect controlnet image